This post contains affiliate links.

 Create a Fun and Personalized Look with Sticker Decals

-The simplest way to personalize and accessorize your child's Power Wheels is to add some cool stickers and decals that show off their style.
+The simplest way to personalize and add some accessories your child's Power Wheels is to add some cool stickers and decals that show off their style.

 Some ideas of sticker kits to look for are: